 The paths, passes & Buddhist monasteries of Ladakh & Zanskar, northern India.

-This year, 2020, because of Coronavirus we won't be able to go trekking or see our friends but this blog brings together all our previous blogs about Ladakh and Zanskar.
+Think of this as an index page: it's a quick guide with links to all our blogs about our Travels in Ladakh.
+This year, 2020, we won't be able to go trekking or see our friends because of Coronavirus so here's a guide to all our previous blogs about Ladakh and Zanskar.

-Most recent blogs at the top of the page.
+The most recent blogs are at the top of the page.

 Coronavirus, Zanskar and Copper - What's the Blog Story?
 You probably need to read this to make sense of it.
 A clue is that the name Zanskar means Copper Mountain, Coronavirus only survives a short time on copper and Zanskaris regard copper utensils as being very hygienic.

-Trekking in Ladakh. and Ladakh, Goats, Cashmere, the Changtang and Modi.
-In 2019 stayed with Tsering Dolma's family on the outskirts of Leh.
+Trekking in Ladakh and Ladakh, Goats, Cashmere, the Changtang and Modi.
+In 2019 we stayed with our friend Tsering Dolma's family on the outskirts of Leh.
 We were able to get permits for the far eastern region of Ladakh, very close to the Tibetan border at Hanle, the site of the Indian astronomical observatory.
 I plan to write a follow up to this and the next blog with more details and photos.